marcelpetersen/mobil/_drafts/3-predictions-for-smart-cities.md

   vehicles.
 But what features will really define the smart cities of tomorrow?

 ---
-The term "smart city" has generated a lot of interest in recent years.
 A smart city is generally defined as a city that combines information and communication technologies into its planning and structure so as to allocate its resources in a sustainable way, thereby improving the quality of life for its citizens.

 ![](/uploads/2019/07/12/city1.jpeg)